What is a random glucose test?

 Untreated diabetes can lead to dental disease.

-Diabetes is a chronic condition that, if left untreated, can lead to serious health problems and complications, including:
+Diagnosis with any chronic condition can be distressing, and, without treatment, diabetes can lead to serious health problems and complications, including:

-However, with effective treatment and management, people with diabetes can enjoy a healthy life.
+However, with effective treatment and management, people with diabetes can enjoy a long and active life.

 Doctors usually diagnose type 1 diabetes in children and young adults.
 People with type 1 diabetes need to take insulin daily and regularly monitor their blood sugar levels for the rest of their lives.

 Type 2 diabetes often develops later in life.
-A person can sometimes manage type 2 diabetes with just diet and exercise.
+A person can sometimes manage type 2 diabetes using only diet and exercise.
 Other people may need medication or even insulin so that they can keep their blood sugar levels within healthy levels.

 Anyone with symptoms of diabetes should see their doctor for an evaluation.